 - Word Problems and Data Analysis: GED Test Prep

-- Math Word Problems for Nursing School Entrance Exam Study Guide
+- Math Word Problems for Armed Services Vocational Aptitude Battery (ASVAB) Study Guide

 Is your child stumped by word problems in math class?
 Here's an easy at-home strategy for two types of word problems that can help your child take a step back and see the big picture.

 One type of assignment asks students to distinguish relevant from irrelevant information, or, in essence, figure out which parts of the problem they need in order to solve it and which parts they don’t.
 Here’s where you can use a term kids are familiar with: T.M.I. (too much information).
 Explain to your child that she’s looking for the TMI in the problem.
 For example:

 “Terri and Sara are selling Girl Scout cookies this weekend.
 Each box of cookies costs $3.00.
 Terri sells 12 boxes on Saturday and 20 boxes on Sunday.
 Terri sold 50 boxes last year.
 Sara sells 9 boxes on Saturday and 21 boxes on Sunday.
 How much money total did the girls make this weekend?”